Peeragogy/Peeragogy.github.io/workbook.md

 Paths that you choose can be related to the people you are working with.
 I think it's been a great experience for us.
-As Lisa said, we have been recognizing the talents and strengths of every person that has contributed and participated in this project.
+As Lisa said, we have been recognizing the talents and strengths of every person that has contributed to and participated in this project.

 **LSM** OK.
 I'll take my best shot with this.
 Going back to what I said earlier and building off what other people have said.
-Because we don't have a good mental construct in our heads as far of how this works and measurement is difficult.
+Because we don't have a good mental construct of how this works, and measurement is difficult.
 We haven't learned how to measure these connections.
 I think what peeragogy and the Peeragogy Project can do is it can establish what people have said about focusing on the process.
 It can help people understand the process better.
 Because this lack of structure can be uncomfortable for people.
-We need to understand when that discomfort is acceptable, so they don't revert and become counter­ productive participants in the process.
-The map analogy is really good too that Paola just mentioned.
+We need to understand when that discomfort is acceptable, so they don't revert and become counter­productive participants in the process.
+The map analogy that Paola just mentioned, is really good too.
 It's not about providing a direct path.
 If you're on a trip trying to get from LA to Chicago, there's many paths you can take.
 It's making sure you're monitoring your resources and you're taking care of things along the way.
-You can drift off course.
-1 + 1 can equal 0 if things don't work out well.
-So, what peeragogy and the Peeragogy Project can do is provide some structure and framework around the unstructured way that things can be done, so people trying to make sure it's constructive and beneficial have some guidelines and some things to watch out for.
+You can drift off-course.
+One plus one can equal zero if things don't work out well.
+So, what peeragogy and the Peeragogy Project can do is to provide some structure and framework around the unstructured way that things can be done.
+People trying to make sure their methods are constructive and beneficial now have some guidelines and things to watch out for.

 ***

 ## Example: Howard Rheingold Grows a Learning Network

 “When I started using social media in the classroom, I looked for and began to learn from more experienced educators.
 First, I read and then tried to comment usefully on their blog posts and tweets.
 When I began to understand who knew what in the world of social media in education, I narrowed my focus to the